esmero/archipelago-documentation/docs/search_advanced.md

 Next is the beginning of the fuller Operator and Additional Options:

-- Option to 'Expose operator' (Allow the user to choose the operator)
+- Option to 'Expose operator'
+    * Allow the user to choose the operator
     * checked in default
-- Option to 'Limit the available operators' (Limit the available operators to be shown on the exposed filter)
+- Option to 'Limit the available operators'
+    * Limit the available operators to be shown on the exposed filter
     * unchecked checked in default
+    * recommended to enable for Classic Mode _(see further notes related to Classic Mode below)_
 - Operator identifier: Text field to specify 'the URL after the ? to identify this operator'
     * set to 'sbf_advanced_search_api_fulltext_op' in default
 - Option to 'Allow multiple selections' (Enable to allow users to select multiple items)
 - Option to 'Remember the last selection' (Enable to remember the last selection made by the user)
 - Parse mode : dropdown menu to choose how the search keys will be parsed